 Since gluten appears in many foods, some obvious and some not so obvious, the list of foods containing gluten is a long one.
 Do not be alarmed, though.
-For any gluteny food that can be cooked or baked, there is a way to make it gluten free.
+For any food containing gluten that can be cooked or baked, there is a way to make it gluten free.

 Although we try to include all foods containing gluten on this list, do not consider this list comprehensive.
 It’s always best to check your food labels.

 For you convenience we’ve also turned our list into a PDF.

 Gluten Foods List PDF

 List of Foods Containing Gluten